Clubfoot

 British Columbia Specific Information

 Congenital clubfoot, or talipes equinovarus, is a condition where the foot turns inward and points down in a fixed position.
 There are many different treatments for clubfoot.
-It is important to discuss your expectations and concerns with your doctor and other health professionals involved in your child's care.
+It is important to discuss your expectations and concerns with your child's doctor and other health professionals involved in your child's care.

 Condition Basics